trukat/README_Generator/generateREADME.md

   7. [Questions](#questions)

   ## Description
-  This application generates a README markdown file for the user's respective project
+  This application generates a README markdown file for the user's respective project.

   ## Installation